TV interview

 KEYES: And that is a sad commentary, but I also think it's God's way of confronting us with the truth.
 In some sense, the consequences of that evil blow against America held a mirror up to us and said, "Look in this.
 It's done in a sterile abortuary, but the truth is, you're being destroyed by this evil.
 You're being taken down by this evil."

-And as I often tell audiences, I think that we have been engaged in, necessarily, a war against terrorism since that terrible attack, but we've got to realize at some level in the truest moral and spiritual sense, the evil that we fight is but the shadow of the evil that we do--and that the true war is not just a war where we have to go over to Baghdad and Afghanistan and go after the terrorists who are trying to kill Americans.
+And as I often tell audiences, I think that we have been engaged in, necessarily, a war against terrorism since that terrible attack, but we've got to realize at some level in the truest moral and spiritual sense, the evil that we fight is but the shadow of the evil that we do

-Yes, we have to do that, but the real war is the war in our own hearts, the war to come to this conflict with clean hands and to be able to ask God to bless America and lift up His hedge of protection around America--we can't do that now because He's not going to protect evil, and He's not going to have us standing, because He can't be like us, He can't say one thing on Sunday and contradict Himself on Friday.
+Yes, we have to do that, but the real war is the war in our own hearts, the war to come to this conflict with clean hands and to be able to ask God to bless America and lift up His hedge of protection around America

-So, if we are praying for protection against those who would destroy innocent human life, then when God hears that, He's gotta look at Osama bin Laden, but He's also going to look at us, and He's going to say, "Your Supreme Court and all those people who are killing those millions of My innocent, innocent children--who are not only, like other human beings, deserving in a general way of your respect, but here in double trust, the call of humanity and the special call that they are the gift of life that I have placed in the womb of your society, they are your future that I am giving to you, and they are the consequence of My glorious grant of participation in the creation and perpetuation of life, which I have let you be part of.
-And so, in a double trust you violate that gift which I have given you."
+So, if we are praying for protection against those who would destroy innocent human life, then when God hears that, He's gotta look at Osama bin Laden, but He's also going to look at us, and He's going to say, "Your Supreme Court and all those people who are killing those millions of My innocent, innocent children

 I think we have to confront this truth, and realize that we're not going to really be able to win this war against terror until we have defeated the principle of evil that animates terror, and that principle resides, unhappily, still in the heart of America, itself.

-BETTY ROBISON, CO-HOST: And one thing that I have not been able to understand about this is that we can so readily take those innocent lives, but at the same time turn our compassion toward an animal, and reach out and want to do everything we can to save that animal--which I love animals; we have a pet, but it's twisted.
+BETTY ROBISON, CO-HOST: And one thing that I have not been able to understand about this is that we can so readily take those innocent lives, but at the same time turn our compassion toward an animal, and reach out and want to do everything we can to save that animal

 KEYES: Yes, but the scripture does tell us, doesn't it, that in this time when the heart is twisted, and we've turned away from God, and confusion darkens our mind, we will worship the creature instead of the Creator.